1. Blog

 Nothing good.
 They won’t think you are creative nor will they be understanding.
 Unless you are an aspiring politician or snake oil salesman, there is nothing positive about fabricating the truth.
 Lying once on such an important document will suggest to your future boss that you can do it again.

 If hiring managers find out about a lie in your application, they have no obligation to bring it up with you.
-They simply won’t hire you and will put a “don’t not hire” note about you in their ATS system.
+They simply won’t hire you and will put a “do not hire” note about you in their ATS system.
 Oh, and they will tell the recruiters that are working with them – who also may never call you again as an association with you may tarnish their reputation.

 Certain lies in certain countries and states may also be more serious, they could cause you to lose your job down the line if discovered and they may also land you in court.
 Also, if your employment is later deemed illegal, you may have no legal recourse against an employer yourself.
 Be careful with lies during a hiring process – they can come back and haunt you.